LaffSteven/ga-project-4-backend/README.md

+---

+---

--- Stretch Goals
+--- Stretch Goals ---

-Would have nice been to:
+Would have been nice to:
  - Have persistent shopping carts for each user
  - Been able to put more than one book of each title in the carts